Pediatric ENT Services in Atlanta, GA

 There are times when an ENT doctor may recommend removing the adenoid tissue (located behind the nose).
 If the adenoid tissue becomes infected (called adenoiditis), it can cause many of the symptoms that are similar to sinusitis— bad breath, cough, headache, stuffy nose, runny nose, and post-nasal drip.

 If you notice that your child is suffering from the symptoms talked about in this article, seek help right away before symptoms get worse.
-Call either of our ENT offices in Johns Creek/Suwanee, GA , Dacula, GA, or Lawrenceville, GA.
+Call either of our ENT offices in Lawrenceville, Johns Creek, Dacula, and Braselton.
 We will schedule an appointment so your child can receive proper treatment and start feeling better in no time.